 8. Tapioca Starch

 Tapioca flour is a starch extracted from root vegetable cassava.
 Tapioca is white in color and is usually in the form of a solid powder.
-It is widely used in our daily food industries and has many good ingredients for health.
-It is also gluten-free.
+You’ll find this flour mainly in Samoan-exclusive sweet treats.
+Tapioca flour is also gluten-free like pure cornstarch.

 In terms of characteristics, tapioca starch is extracted from cassava roots, filtered out, and finely milled with extremely small powder, so the stickiness, gel, viscosity, plasticity of cassava starch is very high.